wycks/WordPhing/README.md

 ##Install Phing
 http://www.phing.info/docs/guide/stable/chapters/Setup.html#SystemRequirements

-It is recommended to have the latest version of Phing This script REQUIRES some optional libraries (http, git, svn, etc).
+It is recommended to use the latest version of Phing This script REQUIRES some optional libraries (http, git, svn, etc).
-Intall them all via "install [--alldeps] phing/phing"  why not.
+Intall them all via `"install [--alldeps] phing/phing"`,  why not.

 ##

 This is a fork of: https://github.com/etivite/phing-wordpress-installer/ to make it prompt friendly and add new features.
-If you just want to use config files use the above instead.
+If you just want to use config files, use the above instead.

 Why Phing?
 Because it's built with PHP. https://github.com/phingofficial/phing